Leadership Thought #446 – Focus on The Conversation Not The Distractions

 Holding effective conversations is a critical leadership responsibility.

-I spend much of my work life in meetings or one on one conversation.
-It never ceases to amaze me the different attitudes people have about basic communication and meeting etiquette.
-We have all read countless articles about the importance of “being present” and minimizing distractions, but I am not sure the message is sticking.
-In fact, I haven’t seen one article that supports the premise that multi-tasking makes you more effective as a leader.
-In fact, it is quite the contrary.
+I spend a significant portion of my work life in meetings or one-on-one conversations.
+The disparities in people’s attitudes towards basic communication and meeting etiquette consistently amaze me.
+We have all read countless articles about the importance of being present and minimizing distractions, but I am doubtful the message is sticking.
+In fact, I haven’t seen one article that supports the premise that multitasking makes you more effective as a leader.
+It is quite the contrary.

-- When asked to contribute, you may find yourself at a loss for words as you try to realign with the conversation or find yourself without a proper sense of context, which only lessens your professional credibility
+- When asked to contribute, you might struggle to find the right words to align with the conversation or establish a proper sense of context, thereby diminishing your professional credibility.

-- When you want others to listen to what you have to say, they may follow your lead and extend the same lack of professional courtesy towards you
+- When you want others to listen to you, they may follow your lead and treat you with the same lack of respect.

-- Everyone wants to feel valued as a fellow human being and if your attention towards an individual is divided, they get the message that you place less value on your time with them and even if this is true, it can backfire when you need their support and attention later
+- Everyone wants to feel valued as a fellow human being, and if your attention towards an individual is divided, they receive the message that you place less value on your time with them.
+Even if this is true, it can backfire when you need their support and attention later.

 - If you are always interruptible and immediately respond to text or email messages, then you have set expectations that become hard to live up to

-- Never underestimate the value of eye contact and positive body language when striving to connect with another individual
+- Never underestimate the importance of maintaining eye contact and using positive body language when trying to connect with another person.

-None of us lives in a professional vacuum that is devoid of the need for interaction with other people.
+We all live in a professional environment that necessitates interaction with others.
 Basic manners lubricate the gears of human interaction.
-A lack of etiquette only makes this harder than it needs to be.
+A lack of etiquette only makes the process harder than it needs to be.

-Without exception, my most successful clients and colleagues have an innate ability to stay focused on one thing at a time, treat others with basic dignity and respect, listen intentionally so they don’t miss anything important, and are good at reading non-verbal cues and keeping the energy in the room upbeat and positive.
-You almost always leave your interactions with them feeling good about the encounter and the relationship.
-I highly encourage you to focus on the conversations in your life not the distractions.
+Without exception, my most successful clients and colleagues possess an innate ability to stay focused on one thing at a time, treat others with basic dignity and respect, listen intentionally so they don’t miss anything important, and are skilled at reading non-verbal cues, keeping the energy in the room upbeat.
+You almost always leave your interactions with them feeling positive about the encounter and the relationship.
+I highly encourage you to focus on the conversations in your life, not the distractions.

 Related articles